tagda-coder/MY-CODE-BASE/README.txt

 This is My Learning of JS with Hitesh Choudary.
-So you can definitel learn with this amazing guy.
+So you can definitely learn with this amazing guy.